dsoprea/PySvn/README.md

 Introduction
 ------------

 *svn* is a simple Subversion library for Python.
 I wrote it so that there could be a lightweight and accessible library that was also available on *PyPI*.
-It is compatible with both Python 2.7 and 3.3+
+It is compatible with both Python 2.7 and 3.3+.

-**I've only implemented the functionality that I have required: getting the tree, and getting the repository "info".
+**I've only implemented the functionality that I have required: getting the tree, and getting the repository info.
 You are more than welcome to submit pull-requests to add more support for additional subcommands.**

 Usage
 -----

-Usage is divide between two clients that either allow for access to a local working-directory or a remote repository.
+Usage is divided between two clients that either allow for access to a local working-directory or a remote repository.

 Both clients inherit a common set of methods that work with both local working-directories and remote repositories.

 ### LocalClient

-*LocalClient* controls access to a local working copy.
+*LocalClient* allows access to a local working copy.

+Example *LocalClient* usage:

 ```
 import svn